clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 );
 ```

-To avoid crashing our application in production, we may also wish to wrap the assertion in an `if` statement so that we only throw an error when running the app locally in a development environment.
-A common way of handling this is checking the `NODE_ENV` environment variable to make sure it has not been set to "production", which front-end build tools will typically do when creating a "production build" of source code as well as to remove React's development specific related library code and features.
+To avoid crashing our application in production, we wrap the assertion in an `if` statement so that we only throw an error when running the app locally in a development environment.
+A common way of handling this is checking the `NODE_ENV` environment variable to make sure it has not been set to `"production"`, which front-end build tools will typically do when creating a production build of source code.

 ```ts
 if (process.env.NODE_ENV !== "production") {